Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-02.plan.md

 #### Roles & responsibilities

 Describe the different roles on the team and the responsibilities associated with each role.

 #### Events

 Describe meetings (and other events) you are planning to have:
+ * Meeting on Oct 23rd at 10am, in person.
+Before this meeting we will set up the classes for our project, and during the meeting, we will have a small code review and implement those classes.

  * When and where?
 In-person or online?
  * What's the purpose of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.